-What is Christmas in Wales to you?
+What is a Welsh Christmas to you?
 Is it any different to Christmas in other parts of Britain, or the world?
-Are there any aspects that make it a particularly ‘Welsh’ Christmas?
+Are there any aspects that make it a particularly unique?

-My memories of my own Welsh Christmases involve carols in a 12th century white washed Pembrokeshire church, the smell of woodsmoke from an open fire, rooks chattering from lichen covered branches, cold winter beach walks, coming home in the twilight with damp socks, and Welsh cakes accompanied with mulled wine.
+My memories of my own Christmases involve carols in a 12th century white washed Pembrokeshire church, the smell of woodsmoke from an open fire, rooks chattering from bare winter branches, cold windy beach walks, coming home in the twilight with damp socks, and Welsh cakes accompanied with mulled wine.

 The Dylan Thomas poem ‘A Child’s Christmas in Wales’ speaks of a 'carol-singing sea', 'postmen with 'sprinkling eyes and wind-cherried noses', 'mistletoe hung from the gas brackets in all the front parlours', 'sherry and walnuts and bottled beer and crackers by the dessertspoons' and the mysterious 'parsnip wine'.